-Dr Simon Wenham is a member of the part-time tutor panel of Oxford University’s Continuing Education Department where he teaches the ‘Exploring the Victorian Age‘ and the ‘Investigating the Victorians‘ courses (the latter being online and alternating with Liz Woolley).
+Dr Simon Wenham is a member of the part-time tutor panel of Oxford University’s Continuing Education Department where he teaches courses on the Victorian period (see below for details).
 His doctoral research at the University of Oxford was on the history of Salter Bros Ltd, an Oxford-based Thames boat firm.
 The thesis was turned into the book Pleasure Boating on the Thames: a History of Salter Bros 1858 – Present Day (published in 2014 and updated in 2017) and he is also the author of Hobbs of Henley: a History (published in 2020).

-Simon Wenham’s research interests relate to the social history of Victorian Britain, the river Thames, the city of Oxford and the development of leisure.
-Other historical interests include child labour in the Industrial Revolution, the holocaust, slavery in antebellum America and the reformation.
-He has also provided advice for a number of books on a variety of topics.
+His current research interests include the social history of Victorian Britain, the river Thames, the city of Oxford and the development of leisure.
+Previous historical interests include child labour in the Industrial Revolution, the holocaust, slavery in antebellum America and the reformation.

-He was born in India and was brought up in Oxford (where he still lives).
-His other interests include sport, travelling and reading biographies, apologetics and current affairs.
+Simon was born in India and was brought up in Oxford (where he still lives).
+His other interests include sport, travelling and reading biographies, current affairs and theology.
 He has an academia.edu profile and his twitter handle is @SimonWenham.